Seattle clears large encampment in Sodo, denies timing with All-Star Game

 Seattle Mayor Bruce Harrell’s office asserts the city has made no extra effort to clear homeless encampments ahead of the MLB All-Star Game on July 11.

-But the streets along Sodo outside of the stadium — areas that tents and RV’s usually occupy — are clear of homeless people.
+But the streets along Sodo outside of the stadium — areas that tents and RVs usually occupy — are clear of homeless people.

 In their place, concrete blocks and “No Parking” signs prohibit vehicles from parking there until July 11, the day of the All-Star Game.